This post may contain affiliate links. Read our disclosure page for full details.

 This creative Valentine’s date idea is sure to appeal to anyone who likes a bit of drama.
 It also is inspired by the movie idea above.
 Select a famous love scene – one that you and your partner will both recognize, and then recreate it.

 For example, the notecard scene in Love Actually.
-Now why I actually think there is something pretty wrong about telling your best friend’s spouse that you are in love with them (really, what was he hoping to achieve?), the idea itself is pretty fun!
+Now while I actually think there is something pretty wrong about telling your best friend’s spouse that you are in love with them (really, what was he hoping to achieve?), the idea itself is pretty fun!
 Grab some large cards, write a series of love messages on them, and then manage to surprise your significant other with your declarations of love.

 Living together shouldn’t stop anyone from attempting this – surprise your spouse as they enter the room, or tell him you’re just going to get the mail and then knock on the door upon your return.
-Probably skip lurking outside the toilet door though!

 This idea can also take you out of the house, depending on what movie you select.
+Have fun with it!

-Repeat your wedding vows to each other at sunset
+Repeat your wedding vows to each other at sunset (maybe the sweetest of Valentine’s Day date ideas)

 This idea is one for the true romantics out there – and as an extra bonus, it’s a no-cost way to celebrate Valentine’s Day.